If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 - Apply for monetization (with other requirements)

-Requirements: Intermediate features must be enabled and you need one of these:
+Requirements: Feature levels (intermediate) must be enabled, and you need one of these:

 - Video verification